saulpierotti/markdown_notebook/DRD.md

 	* They are used to quantify background and non-specific binding and remove it
 	* It is also a control for the actual binding: I expect to have a lower intensity that for the real probe but correlated to it
 * There are also complete 8-mer and 9-mer chips!
-* The human HG-U133 Genechip (1 ST) contains 1.3 million features in a 1 cm*1 cm area
+* The human HG-U133 Genechip is a gene array
+	* It contains 1.3 million features in a 1 cm*1 cm area
 	* It has features for 47400 transcripts on 38000 genes
 	* Gene sequences were obtained from public sources
 	* It has internal control probes
 	* 11 probes at the 3' of each gene to measure the level of transcript
 	* More than 54647 probe sets
 	* Some genes had more than 1 probe set
+* The GeneChip 1 ST array is an exon array
 	* It is a perfect match-only design: there are no mismatch probes
+	* It has probes on each exon of a gene
 	* The background is estimated with 20k background probes that do not bind anything
 	* It includes poly-A control probes and hybridization controls

 * The Genechip whole-transcript sense target labeling assay can be used for target preparation
 	* Targets are sense cDNAs obtained from mRNAs
 	* It usually requires 1 ug of RNA